Beginning Teacher Program Overview

 In order to provide beginning teachers with models of effective teaching practices, they are often provided with an opportunity to observe exemplary teachers.
 Typically, mentor coaches attend the observations alongside the new teacher to help enhance their instruction.

-Beginning teachers are required to complete three online courses by October 1.
-Online courses include: (1) Child Abuse Awareness, (2) Drug Abuse Prevention, and (3) Code of Ethics.
+Beginning teachers are required to complete the Child Abuse Awareness online course.
 Contact your mentor coach with any questions.